juanbkm/donor2019/content/stories/wind-power-for-energy-efficiency-and-security.md

 To help prepare the CEB in facilitating public-private partnerships, the technical assistance supported the CEB in:

-* Preparing procurement packages and relevant bidding documents for the proposed CEB wind power generation, and competitive bidding documents for private sector participation; and
+<li><i class="icon-check-circle"></i> Preparing procurement packages and relevant bidding documents for the proposed CEB wind power generation, and competitive bidding documents for private sector participation; and</li>
-* Preparing a road map and options for private sector involvement in further developing renewable energy sources in the country.
+<li><i class="icon-check-circle"></i> Preparing a road map and options for private sector involvement in further developing renewable energy sources in the country.</li>

 ### Results